dsohk/rancher-devsecops-workshop/docs/part-1.md

 ### 4. Provision DevSecOps RKE cluster from Rancher UI

-In this step, we will be provisioning RKE cluster with One Master & two worker Nodes along with thier Private, Public and Node names along with thier role.
+In this step, we will be provisioning RKE cluster with One Master & Two worker Nodes along with thier Private, Public and Node names along with thier role.
 We have scripted this process to match the lab requirement.

 In the following step, we will add `devsecops` cluster in Rancher.